-Don’t be put off by music production terminology – use this cheat sheet of technical terms for producers and musicians.
+Don’t be put off by music production jargon – use this cheat sheet of music technology terms.

-Do you want to get started as a music producer but always end up thinking ‘what the hell do all these words mean?’
-Check out RouteNote’s glossary of a few technical music production terms that might otherwise trip you up before you’ve even got started.
+Do you want to get started as a music producer but always end up thinking: “What the hell do all these words mean?”

 ADSR: Attack – the beginning of the sound; Decay – a fading sound; Sustain – how long it can hold; Release – the fade to silence.
 The elements form the ‘envelope’ that describes the shape of a sound.